-- Server requirements for DIVA Core Clustered Managers (two identical servers): - Rack-mount chassis - One CPU Xeon E5-2420 (six cores 1.9GHz) minimum - Embedded Oracle license is restricted to one CPU (processor card). - 16 GB RAM - Two 300GB HDD (Hard Disk Drive) 10,000 RPM (configured in RAID 1) system disks - If you use DIVA Core to archive complex objects (for example, DPX), the best course of action is to request specific recommendations based on the estimated traffic (in terms of size and number of objects to be archived per day).
-In general, Technical Support recommends using a minimum of two 900GB HDD with 10,000 RPM if complex objects need to be archived. - This recommendation is also valid for the backup DIVA Core Manager or an DIVA Core Datahub if an Datahub server is used for the backup Manager. - For more information and assistance on setting up your RAID refer to Microsoft's Enable Support for Clustered Windows Servers using Clustered RAID Controllers: https://support.microsoft.com/en-us/kb/2839292. - Redundant power supply and fans - Two on-board Gigabit Ethernet interfaces (copper RJ45 interfaces)
+- Server requirements for DIVA Core Clustered Managers (two identical servers): - Rack-mount chassis - One CPU Xeon E5-2420 (six cores 1.9GHz) minimum Embedded Oracle license is restricted to one CPU (processor card). - 16 GB RAM - Two 300GB HDD (Hard Disk Drive) 10,000 RPM (configured in RAID 1) system disks

+If you use DIVA Core to archive Complex Objects (for example, DPX), the best course of action is to request specific recommendations based on the estimated traffic (in terms of size and number of objects to be archived per day).
+In general, Technical Support recommends using a minimum of two 900GB HDD with 10,000 RPM if Complex Objects need to be archived.

+This recommendation is also valid for the backup Core Manager or an Core Actor if an Actor server is used for the backup Manager.

+For more information and assistance on setting up your RAID refer to Microsoft's Enable Support for Clustered Windows Servers using Clustered RAID Controllers: https://support.microsoft.com/en-us/kb/2839292.

-- One SAS or Fiber Channel HBA (Host Bus Adapter) for the shared disk bay connection. - A shared disk bay with dual RAID controller (SAS or Fiber Channel interface) and seven 300 GB SAS disks connected to both servers for the Diva Core database. - One Fiber Channel HBA for the tape library control.
-The Fiber Channel HBA is not required in the following cases: - With SONY Petasite libraries (controlled through the PCS software and a network API). - With StorageTek libraries if the ACSLS software with network ACSAPI interface is used in the configuration.
+- Redundant power supply and fans - Two on-board Gigabit Ethernet interfaces (copper RJ45 interfaces) - One SAS or Fiber Channel HBA (Host Bus Adapter) for the shared disk bay connection. - A shared disk bay with dual RAID controller (SAS or Fiber Channel interface) and seven 300 GB SAS disks connected to both servers for the Core Database. - One Fiber Channel HBA for the tape library control.
+The Fiber Channel HBA is not required in the following cases: - With SONY Petasite Managed Storage (controlled through the PCS software and a network API).

+With StorageTek Managed Storage if the ACSLS software with network ACSAPI interface is used in the configuration.

-Important: If ACSLS virtual libraries are used, an HBA will be required (consult with Technical Support for more information).
+IMPORTANT: If ACSLS virtual Managed Storage are used, an HBA will be required (consult with Technical Support for more information).

-- If the library control is based on SCSI LVD interface but some legacy libraries still use SCSI HVD interfaces which are no longer supported, contact Technical Support in case the library control is based on a SCSI physical interface rather than Fiber Channel. - Windows Server 2016 or Windows 2019. - Shared disk array requirements are: - One direct-attached shared disk array with dual controllers, dual power and dual fans. - Six 146 GB disk drives (6 Gb/sec 10,000) RAID 5 virtual disks - Two spare physical disks - Two HBAs for direct attachment of servers to the shared storage
+If the library control is based on SCSI LVD interface but some legacy Managed Storage still use SCSI HVD interfaces which are no longer supported, contact

+Technical Support in case the library control is based on a SCSI physical interface rather than Fiber Channel.

+Windows Server 2016 or Windows 2019.

+- Shared disk array requirements are: - One direct-attached shared disk array with dual controllers, dual power and dual fans. - Six 146 GB disk drives (6 Gb/sec 10,000) RAID 5 virtual disks - Two spare physical disks - Two HBAs for direct attachment of servers to the shared storage